vlkaiser/STM32F407_MCUDriverDevelopment/README.md

 ### 004_Interrupt_Btn.c
 Test Project to validate drivers reading input state of a button, generating an interrupt, and handling it to toggle an LED.

-**In progress**
+### 005_Interrupt_Btn2.c
+Test Project to validate drivers generating an interrupt on button press, and handling it to toggle an LED - using configured GPIO settings.

+### 006_SPI_TxData.c
+Test Project to validate drivers for SPI communications.
+Send 'Hello World' **In progress**